antoniogryzuno/supply_chain_analysis/README.md

 # ASIA SUPPLY CHAIN AND MARKETING PROJECT

 ## INTRODUCTION
 Our team of Supply Chain Analysts has been assigned the crucial task of scrutinizing the sales and logistics operations of an Asian retailer, which faced a decline in sales from 2016 to 2018.
-With the objective of enhancing future marketing campaigns, reducing logistics costs, and bolstering sales figures, we have chosen to analyze the period from 2015 to 2018.
+With the objective of enhancing future marketing campaigns, reducing logistics costs, and bolstering sales figures, I have chosen to analyze the period from 2015 to 2018.

 ## ANALYSIS POINTS